-10. What Is the Time Frame for an Exit Evaluation?
+11. What Is the Time Frame for an Exit Evaluation?

-The exit evaluation and survey will be conducted between 30-90 days before the Participant's program term end date and should be entered into 8(a) electronic system.
+The exit evaluation and survey will be conducted between 30-90 days before the Participant's program term end date and should be entered into 8(a) database.

-11. What Are the Exceptions for Entity-Owned Firms (ANC-owned, Tribally-owned, NHO-owned, & CDC-owned Firms) During the Annual Review Process?
+12. What Are the Exceptions for Entity-Owned Firms (ANC-owned, Tribally-owned, NHO-owned, & CDC-owned Firms) During the Annual Review Process?